mathigon/textbooks/content/sequences/content.md

 ### Perfect Numbers

-To determine if a number is prime, we have check if it has any [factors](gloss:factor) other than 1 or itself.
+To determine if a number is prime, we have to find all of its [factors](gloss:factor).
 Rather than multiplying those factors, we could also try adding them up:

     - list = function(n) { return Array.apply(null, {length: n}).map((x,i) => i+1); }
     - factors = function(n) { return list(n-1).filter(i => !(n % i)); }